 what is done or proposed by another.

-MICHAEL LISACK: It’s the wrong word
+MICHAEL LISACK: It’s the wrong word.

-JOE FISCHEL: ... what I think is probably the biggest problem for young people and for sex on college campuses, which is all of your sex is consensual but unhappy and unpleasant and unwanted, and people typically women endure.
-The core issue may not be non consent and it may not be sexual discrimination.
+JOE FISCHEL: ... what I think is probably the biggest problem for young people and for sex on college campuses, which is all of the sex is consensual but unhappy and unpleasant and unwanted, and people -- typically women -- endure.
+The core issue may not be non-consent and it may not be sex discrimination.
 It might be the fact that men are leveraging their positions of power to extract sex from women that don’t want to be there.
-And I think it’s hard to target that problem if you call it non consent.
+And I think it’s hard to target that problem if you call it non-consent.

-sleep with him and I was kind of going through the motions.
-And at one point he pulled away because he could tell I was like not entirely there.
-And he was like do you want to have sex?
-And I kind of said like, uhh.
-Like I didn’t even say yes or no and he just stopped entirely.
+WOMAN: It was a second date.
+I went home with him, and I wasn’t really sure if I wanted to sleep with him, and I was kind of going through the motions.
+And at one point he pulled away, because he could tell I was, like, not entirely there.
+And he was like, "Do you want to have sex?"
+And I kind of said like, "Uh."
+Like, I didn’t even say yes or no, and he just stopped entirely.
 And we just like -- and that was it.
-And I remember like being relieved first and like really surprised.
-Because he read my body -- like second date like read my body language, respected me, and like didn’t push.
+And I remember being, like -- like, relieved first and, like, really surprised.
+Because he read my body -- like, second date, like, read my body language, respected me and, like, didn’t push.

-partner like, like right when I’m about to be like I can’t, I don’t want to do this right now, he always catches like my eye and is like -- like and he’ll stop immediately.
-And you know I’ve had like my own sex trauma stuff and like -- I’m gonna cry.
-But like he will stop.
-It’s so nice to have a partner that can read your body language and be like, this doesn’t feel like -- feel right, are you OK?
+WOMAN: I’ve been lucky in the regard that, like, if I’m uncomfortable having sex with, like, my partner, like, like, right when I’m about to be like, "I can’t.
+Like, I don’t want to do this right now," he always catches, like, my eye and is like -- like, he’ll stop immediately, and like -- you know, I’ve had, like, my own sex trauma stuff, and he, like -- I’m gonna cry.
+But, like, he will stop.
+It’s so nice to have a partner that can, like, read your body language and be like, "This doesn’t feel, like -- feel right.
+Are you okay?"